 — Hwang Jin Yi/Hwang Jin-i (황진이) (2007), scene where Hwang Jin-i (Song Hye-kyo) faces off Byeok Kye-soo (Jo Seung-yeon)

 Gwanghalluwon Garden [광한루원] is an ancient garden complex built in 1419 under King Sejong’s reign.
 The garden is especially know as the place where the two faithful lovers Yi Mong-ryong and Chunhyang of the South Korean folk tale Chunhyangjeon [춘향전; 春香傳], literally translated as ‘The Tale of Chunhyang’, first met.
 The tale is the best known South Korean love story and the two lovers are often referred to as the South Korean Romeo and Juliet.
 The 2005 K-Drama Sassy Girl Chun-hyang is one of the several versions into which this tale was adapted.

-The garden encompasses a couple of edifices like Wanwoljeong Pavilion [완월정] or Gugansogae [구간소개].
+The garden encompasses a couple of edifices like Wanwoljeong Pavilion [완월정] –commonly mistaken, Lr shares with us, as “the” Gwanghallu Pavilion, which is apparently mostly off-limits due to its designation as Treasure #281– or Gugansogae [구간소개].
 Especially the Gwanghallu Pavilion [광한루] and the Ojakgyo or Ojak Bridge [광한루원 오작교] are regularly seen in K-Dramaland.

 It is located in Namwon’s neighborhood Cheongeo [Cheongeo-dong/천거동].

 전북 남원시 요천로 1447 광한루

 Namwon Station [남원역]